jacob-keller/L0G-101086/README.md

 ```

 For each boss you want an icon, you must generate the id text and place it
-within the emoji map.
-It is possible you may need to unicode escape the '<'
+within the emoji map without the surrounding angle brackets.
+Previous
-and '>' characters.
+versions of the scripts required unicode-escaped variants of '<' and '>',
+'\u003c' and '\u003e' respectivaly.
+Newer versions of the script will
+automatically insert the angle brackets for you.

 ##### configuring gw2 & discord accounts